hiyajio/data-struct-algo/README.md

-# Data Structures & Algorithms - JavaScript
+# Data Structures & Algorithms - JavaScript, Python

-Documentation of my progress on Data Structures & Algorithms using JavaScript.
+Documentation of my progress on Data Structures & Algorithms using JavaScript and Python.